Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get full competitor-by-competitor Tech & Trust data for a specific historical run,' providing a specific verb and resource.
-It distinguishes from siblings like get_tech_trust_dashboard (current data) and get_tech_trust_history (list of runs) by focusing on a past point in time.
+The description clearly states the tool retrieves full competitor-by-competitor Tech & Trust data for a specific historical run, using the verb 'get' and specifying the resource.
+It explicitly distinguishes from the sibling tool get_tech_trust_dashboard by noting it returns the same structure but for a past point in time.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.